drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 The `profile_terse` key is meaningful only when a profile document is also specified.
 When `true`, *terse* output is produced.
 By default, profile output is verbose and includes all properties regardless of profile requirements. *Terse* output is intended for use by Service developers, including only the subset of properties with profile requirements.

 ## Content supplement configuration file

+The content supplement configuration file is a JSON file that contains text replacements and additions to apply to the generated schema documentation.
+It includes text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content including introductions, postscripts, and property description substitutions.

 ### Supported keys